gvwilson/sensibleadventures/misc/bear-02.md

 sure she'll be all right," he said softly.
 "No-one would hurt her."
 Dolly put her own hand on her son's and tried to smile.

-Cloak was already floating a few feet above the ground in his pen, his edges bunching and clumping with agitation.
+Charger was already floating a few feet above the ground in his pen, his edges bunching and clumping with agitation.
 He could sense how worried she was, Noxy realized, even without her mind-speaking to him.
 "Do you really think the smugglers have kidnapped the princess?"